tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ## Operations Mode Handler
 This handler can be used to perform actions that need to be done when the sequencer goes in the operations mode.
-Script writers can use this handler to stop all the publishing being done by the [diagnostic mode handler](#diagnostic-mode-handler), and/or send operations mode command to downstream components.
+Script writers can use this handler to stop all the publishing being done by the @ref:[diagnostic mode handler](#diagnostic-mode-handler), and/or send operations mode command to downstream components.

 Kotlin